956MB/reddit-download-button/README.md

 *Not added to the Chrome Web store or Firefox Add-ons yet, but may be in the future.*

-##### Browser Extension (manual):

-1. Clone this repository or download the [ZIP](https://github.com/956MB/reddit-download-button/releases) file and extract it
-2. Open your Chromium-based browser and navigate to the extensions page (e.g., `chrome://extensions`)
-3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the directory containing the extension files
-5. The extension should now be installed and active

 ##### Userscript (Greasyfork/Tampermonkey):

 1. Install [Tampermonkey](https://www.tampermonkey.net/) for your browser